croyleje/gorm/README.md

 ## TODO / BUGS
 * TODO: rewrite arg parsing to use the Kingpin package enabling default width and height flags.
-* BUG: FIXED: root directory sizes file cache clearing not working
+* BUG: interface conversion: list.Item is nil, not ui.item causing Panic

 ## Status
 gorm is now in a beta testing phase most of the core features are implemented